 Species at risk are defined as plants, animals, and ecological communities that are of conservation concern because of rarity, restricted range, and/or population decline.
 Most occur in natural ecosystems.
 Approximately 52 species at risk may occur on the UBC Okanagan Campus including 11 plants, 14 birds, and 12 invertebrates.
 Noteworthy species include the Great Basin spadefoot toad, western painted turtle, American avocet, and California gull.

-Below is an inventory of reports commissioned by Campus Planning & Development to guide the campus’ best management practices for habitat and species protection:
+Below is an inventory of reports commissioned by the Sustainability Office, Campus Planning to guide the campus’ best management practices for habitat and species protection: